-As you can see, purchasing Avios can be pretty expensive – and it would be stupid to purchase Avios at 1.6p or more only to spend them at a value of less than that.
+As you see, purchasing Avios can be pretty expensive – and it would be stupid to purchase Avios at 1.6p or more only to spend them at a value of less than that.
 In 2018 I helped the BBC with an episode of Rip-Off Britain for BBC1 where readers felt they had not had the downsides of buying Avios explained to them – take a look at the clip on YouTube here.

 It is far easier, and far cheaper, to earn some Avios via credit card sign-up bonuses.
 This article looks at the best Avios earning credit cards.

 As a rule of thumb, it’s better to avoid purchasing Avios as much as possible, and certainly in bulk.
 You may be able to justify small quantities – if you only need a few more to top up your balance before redeeming, and if you intend to redeem immediately – but unless you are sure that you can spend them for more than you bought them for it’s generally best to stick with alternative methods to accruing Avios.